Involuta/Blazarang/README.md

 Alternating left and right wing shots
 Spiral: 3-4 shards are shot out and fly in Archimedean spirals (r = bθ where r = orbital radius from gem, b = a constant, and θ = orbit angle).
 Each shard has a different b.
 The middlemost shard will hit the target if the target remains in the same place throughout the shards’ flight
-If the boss uses 4 shards, the third closest/second farthest shard will hit the target Reconsider whether to do Double Slice Retreat.
+If the boss uses 4 shards, the third closest/second farthest shard will hit the target Remove WalkLeftPassive and WalkForwardPassive.
+The passive/aggressive difference is too subtle to see and can frustrate the player.
+The subtle non-attacking vs attacking modes are shown via the lowered arm and the slowly rising arm
+Reconsider whether to do Double Slice Retreat.
 It has the same quick acceleration problem as Backflip I decided not to implement it, but some version of it may be used for Phase 1 Make attacks that send Clarity so far away that she can do a projectile attack afterward instead of a melee